SusanthMK/pca-guided-gan-medical-image-reconstruction/README.md

 ## Key Contributions

-* Hybrid PCA + GAN architecture for medical image reconstruction
+* Hybrid PCA + GAN framework for MRI reconstruction
-* Integration of dimensionality reduction with generative modeling
+* Integration of statistical and deep learning approaches
-* Improved reconstruction quality for incomplete MRI data
+* Improved reconstruction accuracy for incomplete MRI data
-* Quantitative evaluation using PSNR and SSIM
+* Quantitative validation using PSNR and SSIM

 ---

 ## Applications

 * Medical image reconstruction
+* Radiology and diagnostics
 * Clinical decision support systems
-* Radiology and diagnostic imaging
-* AI-assisted healthcare systems
+* AI-assisted healthcare

 ---

 ## Conclusion

-This project presents a reliable and efficient framework for reconstructing incomplete MRI data using a combination of PCA and GAN-based learning.
+This project presents a reliable and efficient framework for reconstructing incomplete MRI images using a combination of PCA and GAN-based learning.

-By integrating statistical feature extraction with generative AI, the model achieves:
+By integrating dimensionality reduction with generative AI, the system achieves:

 * High-quality reconstruction
 * Preservation of anatomical structures
 * Improved robustness over traditional methods

-This approach highlights the potential of combining classical techniques with deep learning for advanced medical imaging applications.

 ---